K1ko/Web_Development/README.md

 ### 3.
 `Vulnerability Analysis: Manually identify vulnerabilities by analyzing the results of the scan and examining the website's source code.`

+### 4.
+`Exploitation: Attempt to exploit the identified vulnerabilities to gain access to the website and its data.`

+### 5.
+`Post-Exploitation: Attempt to maintain access and escalate privileges once inside the network.`

+### 6.
+`Reporting: Prepare a detailed report that documents the methods and steps used to complete the test, the vulnerabilities found, and the recommendations for fixing these issues.`

+It's important to note that to perform a pentest you need to have permission from the owner of the website, and if you don't, that is illegal.
+And you should always follow the rules and regulations for legal and ethical conduct.
+I recommend using official or legal channels to conduct this type of assessment and professional tools for that.
+And also consider the possibility of using simulated environments for your testing or get training in a accredited institution.